Azure-Samples/active-directory-b2c-advanced-policies/HTML-CSS-improvements/README.md

 ## The solution is to minify and inline the CSS
 The issue is solved by minifying and inlining the CSS in a style element in the header.
 This is also known as compressing and internalizing what may otherwise be externalized content (such as CSS) into the HTML file.
-This will avoid the delay of loading the externalized cotnent and prevent the page "flash" or "flicker."
+This will avoid the delay of loading the externalized content and prevent the page "flash" or "flicker."
 We recommend that that this is performed on the final version of content before production.
 Minimized CSS is much harder to edit.

 ## Manual approach